January 27, 2023 | View All Stories

 Historically: the Turkic world has played a significant role in the annals of the region.

 The seven churches in Asia addressed in the first three chapters of Revelation were all located in today’s western Turkey.
+They were called to complete the Great Commission.
 Much of the apostle Paul’s missionary journeys also occurred within what is today the 35/45 Turkic world.
 At its greatest extent in AD 1683, the Ottoman Empire ranged from the western Mediterranean to the Caspian Sea and from Budapest in Europe to Mecca in Saudi Arabia.
-After siding with Germany in World World 1 (1914-18), the Empire was abolished in 1922 by Mustafa Kemal Ataturk, the father of modern Turkey.
+The Empire sided with Germany in World War 1 (1914-18).
+Then, Mustafa Kemal Ataturk, the father of modern Turkey, abolished the empire in 1922.

 Politically: modern Turkey is at the heart of the Organization of Turkic States (formerly the Turkic Council).